 - Point out good sharing in others.
-“Your friend, Tommy, was sharing his toys really well today.
+Saying, “Your friend, Tommy, was sharing his toys really well today.
 It was very kind of him to share.”
 This can carry over into pointing out examples in books, DVDs or TV shows that children are reading or watching.

 - Play games that involve sharing and turn-taking.
 Talk children through the steps, using language that they know refers to sharing.
-For example, “Now it’s my turn to wave the flag, then it will be your turn.”
+For example, you can say, “Now it’s my turn to wave the flag, then it will be your turn.”
 “You share the blue car with me, and I’ll share the red truck with you.”

 - Talk about sharing with children.
 In your center they are in an environment with other children where sharing is important and they should know that.
 For example, you could say, “When you’re playing in a group, you need to share some of your toys.”
 “Why don’t you ask others what they want to play with?”